 - Add the ground turkey.
 Season the meat lightly with salt.
 Cook the meat until lightly browned, about 5 minutes, breaking it up into small pieces as it cooks.

 - Add the remaining ingredients: chili powder, oregano, cumin, salt, salsa, beans and water.
 If adding fresh tomatoes or corn, add now.

 - Bring the chili to a boil then reduce heat back down to medium-low and simmer for 10 to 15 minutes, stirring occasionally.
 If the chili seems dry and starts sticking to the skillet, or is too thick for your tastes, then add more water as needed.
 Using just 1 cup water makes a thick chili.
 If you prefer chili that isn't so thick, you'll definitely want to add more water.

 - Taste and adjust seasonings.
 I almost always add more salt.
 You can also add more chili powder or dried oregano.

-- Serve with any chili toppings you have on hand: Sour cream, grated cheese, green onions, avocado, tortilla chips or warmed tortillas.
+- Serve with any chili toppings you have on hand: Sour cream, grated cheese, green onions, avocado, and tortilla chips.

 Beans: I use whatever I have in my pantry.
 Pinto beans, kidney beans and black beans are always good.
 Sometimes I use white beans or garbanzo beans.